-Six Leading Causes of Head-On Accidents
+Six Leading Causes of Head-On Accidents in California

 - Driving the wrong way.
 Unsuspecting drivers have nowhere to go to avoid a vehicle bearing down on them on a one-way street, highway, or entrance and exit ramps.

 - Distracted driving.
-When someone is talking on a cellphone, texting, looking at a GPS, or engaged in other distracting behaviors, he can easily cross the center line without even realizing it until a collision occurs.
+When someone is talking on a cellphone, texting, looking at a GPS, or engaging in other distracting behaviors, he can easily cross the center line without even realizing it until a collision occurs.
 2018 statistics indicate distraction was a primary contributor to one in five wrecks where someone was injured.

 - Drowsy driving.
 Being sleep-deprived and behind the wheel can cause the same dangerous impairments as intoxicated driving.